fdhex/lora-sccloud/sccloud-basic-intro-iot.md

 ## Download the CF CLI

-Download the package for your OS here: https://github.com/cloudfoundry/cli#downloads
+Download the package for your OS here: https://github.com/cloudfoundry/cli#downloads.
+Further informations on the CLI can be found here: https://docs.developer.swisscom.com/cf-cli/getting-started.html

 Install the CLI.
+Login using the following command:

+	cf login -a https://api.lyra-836.appcloud.swisscom.com/ -u [your-username]

+This will prompt for your password.
+As you should only have one organization and one space, you don't need to specify them and they will be selected automatically.

 ## Download the sources of the app